Deploy a LangChain RAG as a service on AWS EC2

 from typing import List import runhouse as rh

-Next, we define a class that will hold the Langchain App and allow us to send requests to it.
+Next, we define a class that will hold the LangChain app and allow us to send requests to it.
 You'll notice this class inherits from rh.Module.
 This is a Runhouse class that allows you to run code in your class on a remote machine.

 Learn more in the Runhouse docs on functions and modules.